dlevche/dlevche.github.io/index.md

 - Phillip is hot
 - Seriously, very hot.
 - Like so hot you'll make him your semester project
-- Lorem ipsum dolor sit amet
+- And do him repeatadly.
 - Lorem ipsum dolor sit amet